skidne/labs_MS/README.md

 Implemented in Python

-All conditions are in the pdfs.
+All conditions are in pdfs.